 In 2013, the Warriors went 12-4-4 and made their seventh straight post-season tournament appearance — sixth in the NCAA — by virtue of a Little East Conference tournament championship victory over UMass Dartmouth.

 In 2013, Eastern was awarded a Bronze Award by the NSCAA after being issued just six yellow cards all season and was also chosen as the winner of the National Marrow Donor Program/Be The Match Awareness Award.
 In 2012, Eastern was one of only six men’s teams in the country to be recognized with the NSCAA Team Ethics Award of Merit.

-DeVito, who holds a USSF B License, has been coaching soccer on a variety of levels since 1993.
-Having coached at the premier level for the last 14 years, DeVito is currently coaching the FSA FC U-18 and U-16 boys.
-He has won five CJSA Open Cup championships in the last ten years, as well as advancing to the Region 1 semifinals in 2010 and winning a US Club regional championship.
+DeVito, who holds a USSF B License and NSCAA Advanced National Diploma has been coaching soccer on a variety of levels since 1988.
+Having coached at the premier level for the last 18 years, DeVito is currently coaching the NEU U15 boys.
+He has won six CJSA Open Cup championships, 4 CJSA State Cup Finalists as well as advancing to the Region 1 semifinals in 2010 and winning a US Club regional championship in 2004.

 Entering his tenth season with the coaching staff (the first two as an assistant coach), DeVito has a strong staff of assistants in Adam Phaiah, Matt Esposito and Carl Stensland -- all products of the Eastern soccer program — as well as goalkeeper coach Matt Weston.